apache/skywalking-satellite/docs/en/concepts-and-designs/module_design.md

  ---------------------------------------------------------------------
 ```
 ## Modules
+Module is the core workers in Satellite.
+Module is constituted by the specific extension plugins.
-There are 3 modules in one pipe, which are Gatherer, Processor, and Sender.
+There are 3 modules in one namespace, which are Gatherer, Processor, and Sender.

 - The Gatherer module is responsible for fetching or receiving data and pushing the data to Queue.
 So there are 2 kinds of Gatherer, which are ReceiverGatherer and FetcherGatherer.
 - The Processor module is responsible for reading data from the queue and processing data by a series of filter chains.